bwakessa/Attendance-Prediction-Tool/README.md

 # Attendance-Prediction-Tool
-An application used to help predict the re-attendance of fundraiser-goers.
+An application used to help the Human Rights League of the Horn of Africa predict the re-attendance of fundraiser-goers.